mike-hearn/vim-combosearch/README.md

 * All code lines matching `pattern` (similar to `:grep`)
 * All lines contained in any file matching `pattern`

-To make this work, the search is executed *after three characters have been entered*, then characters 4 through *n* use `:FZF` to filter the results.
+This involves fuzzy filtering through *a lot* of files, so to reduce the amount, the search gets executed *after three characters have been entered*, then characters 4 through *n* use `:FZF` to filter the results.

 <b>Note:</b> Although functional, this is largely intended as a
 proof-of-concept of a type of code search I'd like to see implemented in every